ni-kara/java-sqlite/README.md

 # Java-SQLite
-This demo was developed in Java and it contains some simple methods which the Java to connected with a sqlite Database.
+This demo was developed in Java and it contains some simple methods with which the Java can be connected with a sqlite database.

-The java sqlite demo is a project that connected with a sqlite database.
-The user can to create a account and the data will saved in database.
-After that the user would be login with the same data and then he can manage him product.
+The java sqlite demo is a project that is connected with a sqlite database.
+The user can create an account and the data will be saved in the database.
+After that the user can login with the same data and then he can manage his products.

 ## SQLite Database